mivek/python-metar-taf-parser/README.md

 - temperature: `int`.
 The temperature in celsius.
 - dew_point: `int`.
 The dew_point in celsius.
-- altimeter: `float`.
-The altimeter value in HPa.
+- pressure: `Pressure`.
+The pressure in hPa or inHg.
 - nosig: `bool`.
 Whether the message is nosig: No significant changes to come.
 - auto: `bool`.
 Whether the message is auto.
 - runway_info: `[RunwayInfo]`.
 Array of runway information.